michaelnicol/maze3d/README.md

         [" ", " ", "X", " ", " ", " ", " ", " ", " ", " ", " "],
         [" ", " ", " ", " ", " ", "X", " ", " ", " ", " ", "X"]
     ],
-    // ... continuted on for 9 more layers
+    // ... continued for nine more layers
 ]
 ```
 When this is 3D modeled, it produces the following object (minus red and green boxes):